Should I Get an MBA-Psychology Dual Degree?

 Credit: Valeriy_G / iStock / Getty Images Plus

 An MBA and psychology dual degree trains learners to lead and manage organizations.
-Students learn to optimize interactions among people and groups in business settings.
-An MBA/psychology program also teaches degree-seekers to impart those abilities to others.
+Students learn to apply psychological concepts to the business setting and optimize interactions among people and groups.

-MBA/psychology programs integrate coursework and practical activities.
-Students in MBA/psychology dual degrees explore using research data to apply psychological concepts and practices to aspects of business.
+MBA/psychology programs integrate coursework and practical requirements.
+Students in MBA/psychology dual degree programs explore using research data to apply psychological concepts and practices to aspects of business.

 An MBA takes around two years to complete.
 Online options may allow students to accelerate their degree, reducing both time and costs.